Richard Branson's Virgin Galactic soars before crashing to earth in NYSE debut

-(Reuters) - Richard Branson-backed Virgin Galactic Holdings Inc SPCE.N fetched a valuation of around $2.3 billion on its market debut on Monday, after shares in the first publicly traded space tourism company popped before fizzling out.
+(Reuters) - Richard Branson-backed Virgin Galactic Holdings Inc (SPCE.N) fetched a valuation of around $2.3 billion on its market debut on Monday, after shares in the first publicly traded space tourism company popped before fizzling out.

 The listing for Branson’s Virgin Galactic is a crucial step for the Brit as he competes with fellow billionaires Elon Musk and Jeff Bezos in the budding space tourism market.